Ericson2314/rust-papers/README.md

 The lifetime of the unique reference is the lifetime that the *location* is borrowed; the *contents* of that location is fully owned by the reference.
 It could well be that the contents cannot outlive a different lifetime that ends earlier, and thus must be destroyed first.
-That's no problem, because as was already stated, the unique reference allows one change the type of the contents just as one can do with a top-level lvalue.
+That's no problem, because as was already stated, the unique reference allows one to change the type of the contents just as one can do with a top-level lvalue.
-The residule type must outlive the references lifetime *at* the moment when the reference is dropped, but symmetrically that type may not be inhabited when the reference was created.
+The residual type must outlive the reference's lifetime *at* the moment when the reference is dropped, but symmetrically that type may not be inhabited when the reference was created.

 The outlives (again from RFC 1214) is:
 ```